cannlytics/cannlytics/cannlytics/readme.md

 ## 📈 Statistics <a name="stats"></a>

-The `cannlytics.stats.stats` submodule contains a number of functions for estimating, saving, and using statistical models.
+The `cannlytics.stats` submodule contains a number of functions for estimating, saving, and using statistical models.
+You can read more about the statistical tools in [the `cannlytics.stats` documentation](https://github.com/cannlytics/cannlytics/tree/main/cannlytics/data/coas).

 ## 🏛️ License <a name="license"></a>

 ```
-Copyright (c) 2021-2022 Cannlytics and the Cannabis Data Science Team
+Copyright (c) 2021-2022 Cannlytics and The Cannabis Data Science Team

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal